 The values for the proportion of TAN were the average from EAGER comparisons (Reidy et al., 2007, and expert judgement).
 The national EFs from which the values were derived are given in Annex 1, Table A1.

-3
+Table 3-10 Parameters for the Tier 2 methodology for the calculation of the NH3-N emissions from manure management